 Employment Outlook: Expected to increase 6% – about average

 In a career as a network and computer systems administrator, your basic job is to make sure everything is up and running and running smoothly, on your company’s network.
 Chances are, this network is the hub of your company’s operations.
 Each employee will be working on the network in order to get their job done, so downtime could be costly.
 In addition, you may also be required to install local area networks, known as LANs, as well as wide area networks, known as WANs.
 Moreover, you may be in charge of running the intranet and data communication systems as well as overseeing all software and computer upgrades and needs.

 Required Education: In order to work as a computer systems administrator you will need to have a degree, preferably in network administration.
-If you choose a course, such as the one that Rasmussen College offers, you can complete your associate’s degree in less than 21 months.
+If you choose a course, you can complete your associate’s degree in less than 21 months.
 In this course, you will learn how to troubleshoot systems, problem-solving and analyzing data.
-You will also gain skills in technical support, firewalls, UNIX, Cisco and LINUX.
+You will also gain skills in technical support, firewalls, UNIX, Cisco, and LINUX.

 Film and Video Editor

 Employment Outlook: Expected to increase 18% – quicker than average